List of Tennessee Titans broadcasters: Radio

 The Titans' flagship radio station is Nashville-based, but Gallatin-licensed Fox Sports Radio affiliate WGFX.
 Mike Keith is the team's play-by-play announcer, having taken over those duties starting with the team's inaugural season as the Tennessee Titans in 1999.
 He served as the color commentator in 1998, the team's final year as the Tennessee Oilers.
 Former Titans linerback coach and Cardinals head coach Dave McGinnis is the current color commentator.
 He replaced former Titans tight end Frank Wycheck in 2017.
 Wycheck had replaced Pat Ryan starting with the 2005 NFL season.
 Larry Stone is the Titans Radio gameday host.
 The Titans Radio Network is broadcast on some 70 other stations.

-Until 2011, the team long resisted placing any of its game broadcasts on Sirius XM Radio, the only team to do so.
+Until 2011, the team had resisted placing any of its game broadcasts on Sirius XM Radio, the only team to do so.
 However, Titans broadcasts are also available on the Internet-based FieldPass.